ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-2.md

 }
 ```

-## The Entity Framework Tier
+## The Data Access Tier

-The application implements two Entity Framework `DBContext` classes.
+The application implements two Entity Framework `DBContext` classes and one `InMemoryDataStore`.
+All reside in the Data Domain - *Blazr.Database.Data*.

-#### WeatherForecastDBContext

-The application implements an Entity Framework `DbContext` with one `DbSet` per record type.
-The WeatherForecast application has a single record type.

 #### MSSQLWeatherDbContext

-The class is very basic, creating a `DbSet` per dataclass.
+The class is  basic, creating a `DbSet` per dataclass.
 The DBSet either must be the same name as the dataclass, or the record `GetDbSetName` must return the correct `DbSet` name.

 ```csharp
     public class MSSQLWeatherDbContext : DbContext